aosmith16/academic/content/workshop/rbasics.md

 - **Tutorial 4: Graphical data exploration and analysis**
 The last tutorial introduces some basic graphical data exploration using **ggplot2** prior to analysis and, finally, the two-sample analysis.

-You have the option to do the first two tutorials online via your browser.
+You have the option to do the first three tutorials online via your browser.

 <a href="https://aosmith.shinyapps.io/part1_rbasics_getting_started/">Tutorial 1: Getting started with R/RStudio</a>
 <a href="https://aosmith.shinyapps.io/part2_rbasics_reading_data/">Tutorial 2: Reading data into R</a>
+<a href="https://aosmith.shinyapps.io/part3_rbasics_factors_missing_values/">Tutorial 3: Working with factors and missing values</a>

 If you already know a little bit about using R via RStudio, all four tutorials can be run on your own computer.
 To do this you will need to have package **learnr** installed (`install.packages("learnr")`).

 Click on a tutorial listed below and save the file as a .Rmd when the download window opens.
-Make sure you save it in the same folder as you saved the three workshop datasets.
 Open this saved Rmd file with RStudio and click the `Run Document` button at the top to start the tutorial.

 <a href="/files/tutorials/part1_getting_started.Rmd" download="tutorial1_rbasics_getting_started.Rmd">Tutorial 1: Getting started with R/RStudio</a>
 <a href="/files/tutorials/part2_reading_data.Rmd" download="tutorial2_rbasics_reading_data.Rmd">Tutorial 2: Reading data into R</a>
+<a href="/files/tutorials/part3_factors_and_missing_values.Rmd" download="tutorial2_rbasics_factors_missing_values.Rmd">Tutorial 3: Working with factors and missing values</a>

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.*